Youngkin summons higher education leaders to help promote his plan for ‘lab school’ partnerships

 Several Democrats expressed concern Thursday with the part of the legislation that allows private companies to set up the lab schools.

 “That’s just a no-go,” said Del.
-Schuyler VanValkenburg (D-Henrico), a high school civics teacher who sits on the House Education committee.
+Schuyler T. VanValkenburg (D-Henrico), a high school civics teacher who sits on the House Education committee.
 “That’s taking money away from public schools.”

 To the degree the plan allows localities to “organically” create partnerships between K-12 and colleges or universities, he said, “that’s something worth talking about.”

-Note: Correction: A previous version of this article incorrectly spelled the name of Norfolk State University’s president.
-She is Javaune Adams-Gaston, not Jauvane Adams-Gaston.
-The article has been corrected.